hjrayd/Glossaire/README.md

 ## English
 1)	What does JavaScript enable you to do on a website ?
 a.
-Add interactive behavior and dynamic content
+Add interactive behavior and dynamic content X
 b.
 Define the layout and design of web pages
 c.
 Handle server-side operations
 2)	Which programming language is primarily used for server-side web development ?